uirphack/2023/README.md

         * Link to your [YouTube Video](https://www.youtube.com/watch?v=dQw4w9WgXcQ)
         * "How-to-Play" section for your video game
         * Image or GIF representing your video game
-    * Repositories with commits after the submission deadline will be disqualified
+    * Only commits submitted before the deadline will be considered
 * Video (YouTube)
     * A video between 60-120 seconds in length
     * The video must contain at least 60 seconds of gameplay footage